 How does this affect Latino immigrants?

 Currently, immigrants that file their taxes using an Individual Taxpayer Identification Number (ITIN) do not qualify for CalEITC and YCTC.
-If lawmakers modified tax credit eligibility to include all taxpayers, including undocumented workers that file using an ITIN, 388,000 families would see a boost in their income.
+If lawmakers modified tax credit eligibility to include all taxpayers, including undocumented workers that file using an ITIN, an estimated 505,000 to 722,000 Californians would see a boost in their income.

 In California, Latino children are more than twice as likely to live in poverty when compared to white children.
 Expanding tax credit eligibility can help reduce economic hardship faced by low-income families—in fact, 90% of children who would benefit from an expansion of CalEITC and YCTC are Latino children of undocumented immigrants.

-According to the California Budget & Policy Center, the cost to include immigrant families in CalEITC is estimated to be between $117 million to $167 million.
+According to the California Budget & Policy Center, the cost to include immigrant families in CalEITC and YCTC is estimated to be between $79 million to $113 million.
 This is a modest investment considering the fact that undocumented immigrants contribute 3.1 billion in state and local taxes annually.

 California can be proactive and ensure that Latinos are not forced to bear the brunt of a future economic slowdown caused by the current health emergency.
 Our leaders must honor the contributions that immigrants make to our state—expanding the state’s safety net to include them and their families would be a good first step.